COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Adolescents and adults rarely develop neuroblastoma, accounting for less than 5% of all cases.
-When neuroblastoma occurs in this age range, it shows a more indolent clinical course than does neuroblastoma in younger patients, and it shows de novo chemotherapy resistance.
-Neuroblastoma in adolescents and young adults may also exhibit unusual clinicopathologic characteristics such as large tumors, bilateral adrenal disease, and pheochromocytoma-like features.[Level of evidence: 3iii] Neuroblastoma has a worse long-term prognosis in adolescents older than 10 years or in adults, regardless of stage or site.
+When neuroblastoma occurs in this age range, it shows a more indolent clinical course than neuroblastoma in younger patients, and it shows de novo chemotherapy resistance.
+Neuroblastoma in adolescents and young adults may also exhibit unusual clinicopathological characteristics such as large tumors, bilateral adrenal disease, and pheochromocytoma-like features.[Level of evidence: 3iii] Neuroblastoma has a worse long-term prognosis in adolescents older than 10 years or in adults, regardless of stage or site.

 Although adolescent and young adult patients have infrequent MYCN amplification (9% in patients aged 10–21 years), older children with advanced disease have a poor rate of survival.
-Tumors from the adolescent and young adult population commonly have segmental chromosomal aberrations, and ALK and ATRX mutations are much more frequent.[37,38,102] In adolescents, approximately 40% of the tumors will have loss-of-function mutations in ATRX, compared with less than 20% in younger children and 0% in infants younger than 1 year.
+Tumors from the adolescent and young adult population commonly have segmental chromosomal aberrations, and ALK and ATRX mutations are much more frequent.[36,37,108] In adolescents, approximately 40% of the tumors have loss-of-function mutations in ATRX, compared with less than 20% in younger children and 0% in infants younger than 1 year.
 Complex DNA microarray findings and novel mutations have been reported in some patients.[Level of evidence: 3iii]

-Neuroblastoma tumor histology has a significant impact on prognosis and risk group assignment (refer to the Cellular Classification of Neuroblastic Tumors section and Table 4 of this summary for more information).
+Neuroblastoma tumor histology has a significant impact on prognosis and risk group assignment (refer to the Classification of Neuroblastic Tumors section and Table 4 of this summary for more information).

-Histologic characteristics considered prognostically favorable include the following:
+Histological characteristics considered prognostically favorable include the following:

 Site of primary tumor

-Using the Therapeutically Applicable Research to Generate Effect Treatments (TARGET) and genome-wide association study datasets, a study compared the genomic and epigenomic data of primary diagnostic neuroblastomas originating in the adrenal gland (n = 646) with that of neuroblastomas originating in the thoracic sympathetic ganglia (n = 118).
+Using the Therapeutically Applicable Research to Generate Effect Treatments (TARGET) and genome-wide association study data sets, a study compared the genomic and epigenomic data of primary diagnostic neuroblastomas originating in the adrenal gland (n = 646) with that of neuroblastomas originating in the thoracic sympathetic ganglia (n = 118).
 Neuroblastomas arising in the adrenal gland were more likely to harbor structural DNA aberrations such as MYCN amplification, whereas thoracic tumors showed defects in mitotic checkpoints resulting in hyperdiploidy.
 Thoracic tumors were more likely to harbor gain-of-function ALK aberrations than were adrenal tumors among all cases (OR, 1.89; P = .04), and among cases without MYCN amplification (OR, 2.86; P = .003).
 Because 16% of thoracic tumors harbor ALK mutations, routine sequencing for these mutations in this setting should be considered.

-In the TARGET cohort, 70% of patients with adrenal primary tumors and 51% of patients with thoracic primary tumors were stage 4; in the genome-wide association study without MYCN amplification, 43% of patients with adrenal primary tumors and 17% of patients with thoracic primary tumors were stage 4.
+In the TARGET cohort, 70% of patients with adrenal primary tumors and 51% of patients with thoracic primary tumors were stage 4.
+In the genome-wide association study without MYCN amplification, 43% of patients with adrenal primary tumors and 17% of patients with thoracic primary tumors were stage 4.
 By multivariate analysis, adrenal site was an independent predictor of worse outcome in the genome-wide association study cohort but not in the TARGET cohort after adjusting for MYCN amplification status, disease stage, and age of at least 18 months.
 Adrenal neuroblastoma was not an independent predictor of worse EFS by similar multivariable analysis for either the genome-wide association study or TARGET cohorts.